 Then explore:

-- Monastiraki Flea Market — Antiques, souvenirs, quirky finds (best on Sundays)
+- Monastiraki Flea Market — Antiques, random stuff, genuinely interesting finds (best on Sundays, but good any day)

-- Evripidou Street — Spice shops and herbs
+- Evripidou Street — Spice shops and herb stalls that smell incredible

 Late Morning: National Archaeological Museum (12:30 PM - 2:30 PM)#